Do lifestyle choices impact our carbon footprint? Here is the answer

 • a nomadic lifestyle (where your life, work and travel morph into one), and

-• a typical corporate lifestyle (where a large chunk of your emissions are caused during the commute, in city-centre offices, and during annual holidays overseas).
+• a typical corporate lifestyle (where a large chunk of your emissions are caused during the commute, in city-centre offices, and during annual vacations overseas).

-Building our spreadsheet and using the same approach across all our lifestyles meant we could compare our emissions across our different lifestyles despite likely omissions and duplications (as we would use the same data/sources and thus make the identical omissions/duplications across all lifestyles).
+Building our spreadsheet and using the same approach across ALL our lifestyles meant we could compare our emissions across our different lifestyles despite likely omissions and duplications (as we would use the same data/sources and thus make identical omissions/duplications across all lifestyles).

 Cars on motorway